 When submitting a case with physical impressions, we accept any silicone-based impression material, including PVS, VPS, and polyether material, on disposable trays.
 For more information on best practices with taking impressions, see the full article here.

-Per our terms and conditions, alginate impressions, stone models, and metal impression trays will be rejected.
+Per our terms and conditions, alginate impressions, stone models, and metal or mesh impression trays will be rejected.
 These and all other submitted materials become the property of ClearCorrect and will not be returned.

 To clarify the reasons for this: